 CPR became a legal requirement in July 2017.
 For relevant classified products, suppliers will now need to provide a Declaration of Performance (DoP), showing critical information such as manufacturer’s name, product type and class met.

 Some suppliers may choose to supply this with the product but it is vital that the cable is labelled to give a route to obtaining a DoP.
 The regulation specifies that the information must be available from the manufacturer for up to 10 years from the date of purchase.
 You need to know what is expected from your cable supplier – without the DoP you cannot be certain that you are buying a CPR compliant product.

 In short, anyone who is involved in the sale and purchase of cable will be affected by CPR.
 Suppliers (manufacturers, wholesalers, and distributors) will have to declare the fire performance of a relevant cable designed for use in buildings.
 This will be graded from Class Aca to Fca (See Table 1).

 In the UK, it has been left to the specifier or installer to follow IET guidelines and decide on which class is most appropriate for the project.
 However in some parts of Europe, local governments have chosen to stipulate the class of cable that can be used in different types of buildings.
 For example, a hospital may be exclusively Class Cca whereas a house may be Class Eca.

-For the most up to date information on CPR, please visit www.fscables.com/cpr
+For the most up to date information on CPR and cables, please visit www.fscables.com/cpr